Blood donation lowers calories, improves body fitness - Vanguard News

 ”I used to suffer high blood pressure but I realised that each time I donate blood, my blood pressure reduces to normal, so donating blood reduces my blood pressure tremendously,” he said.

-Akindele called on Nigerians to use this opportunity to donate blood as no one knows whose life the blood would save.
+Akindele called on Nigerians to use this opportunity to donate blood as no one knew whose life the blood would save.

-Another donor, Ezeibe Ikechukwu, said he had peace each time he donated blood.
+Another donor, Ezeibe Ikechukwu, said that he had peace each time he donated blood.

-Ikechukwu said blood was sacred and using it to save life was priceless.
+Ikechukwu said that blood was sacred and using it to safe life was priceless.

 ”I will do this over and over again because the purpose is to help someone who is dying,” he said.